RiceComp215-Staff/RiceChecks/README.md

   a test method succeeds or fails.
 You can use anything inside of those methods.
 In our own tests, we're sometimes using [QuickTheories](https://github.com/quicktheories/QuickTheories), which does its own internal assertions.
-Everything works.
+Gradle knows how to run the tests and it all looks the same when RiceChecks reads the logs.

 - **What about [Spotless](https://github.com/diffplug/spotless) or [SpotBugs](https://github.com/spotbugs/spotbugs)?**
   Spotless is analogous to [Checkstyle](http://checkstyle.sourceforge.net/) and [google-java-format](https://github.com/google/google-java-format).